 from Political Science 101

-The front of the Missouri State Capitol Building is very regal and majestic, not unlike the United States Capitol; they carry many similarities.
+The front of the Missouri State Capitol Building is regal and majestic, not unlike the United States Capitol; they carry many similarities.
 However, what most people seem to ignore is the back and sides of the Capitol Building in Jefferson City, which features an equal amount of architectural splendor as the well-known front of the structure.

 On the southwest side, ten towering stone pillars create the backdrop for a long stone walkway, book-ended by two mirroring stone staircases which lead down to the sidewalk behind this gargantuan edifice of masonry.
-And at the center of the building’s base, bisecting the two mirrored staircases, is an ominous tunnel leading into the bowels of the Capitol Building; a large stone engraving above the tunnel reads portentously, “BE JUST AND FEAR NOT.”
+At the center of the building’s base, bisecting the two mirrored staircases, is an ominous tunnel leading into the bowels of the Capitol Building; a large stone engraving above the tunnel reads portentously, “BE JUST AND FEAR NOT.”

-A quaint access road, West Capitol Avenue, runs behind the Capitol Building, providing access to the tunnel, but on the other side of this access road is a small and serene grouping of aging trees, casting shade upon a small opening and a small statue.
+A quaint access road, West Capitol Avenue, runs behind the Capitol building providing access to the tunnel, but on the other side of this access road is a small and serene grouping of aging trees, casting shade upon a small opening and a small statue.
 Three sidewalks divide this opening into uneven thirds, all leading to a small statue at the center of this out-of-place orchard in the midst of the city’s hustle-and-bustle.
 These three sidewalks meet at a miniaturized replica monument of the Statue of Liberty.

 He simply closed his eyes and waited to die.